xieziwen/tiffto/README.md

 ## Installation

+(1) Install package from github
-You can install foofactors like so:
+You can install `tiffto` like so:

 ``` r
 install.packages("devtools")
 devtools::install_github("xieziwen/tiffto")
 ```

+(2) Download ·tiffto_0.1.0.tar.gz· and install locally

 ## point out